 Elephant Watch Camp

-Elephant Watch Camp is a small owner run tented camp in the Samburu region of northern Kenya.
-The camp is beautifully located on the sand banks of the Ewaso Nyiro River, beneath big Kigelia trees and Acacia Elatiors.
-Dr. Iain Douglas-Hamilton, founder of Save the Elephants, and his wife Oria set up the camp after many years of studying elephants in Africa.
+Elephant Watch Camp is a privately owned and run tented camp in the Samburu region of northern Kenya.
+The camp is beautifully located on the sand banks of the Ewaso Nyiro River, beneath big kigelia and acacia elatior trees.

 Accommodation & Facilities

-This eco-friendly camp has just six individually styled tents with colorful cloth drapes and unusual furniture.
-Each tent has an en-suite bathroom built around a tree with flush toilets and bucket showers.
-Much of the furniture in the camp has been made from fallen trees, while locally woven mats provide comfort and color on the floors.
-The camp has a good range of books, films and information about elephants, and the kitchen serves meals prepared with fresh ingredients from the owners’ farm.
+This eco-friendly camp has just six individually styled tents with colourful cloth drapes and unusual furniture.
+Each tent has an en-suite bathroom built around a tree with flush loos and bucket showers.
+Much of the furniture in the camp has been made from fallen trees, and locally woven mats provide comfort and colour on the floors.
+The main building is open sided, largely built from fallen trees, and has a thatched roof shading the dining room and lounge.
+There is also a library with a good range of books, films and information about elephants.
+Meals are often eaten outdoors, and the kitchen serves meals prepared with fresh ingredients from the owners’ farm and local producers.

 Wildlife & Activities

-Game viewing activities are focused on elephants, and specialised guides introduce guests to the local elephant families, as well as showing them the other endemic species of northern Kenya.
+Wildlife viewing activities at Elephant Watch are focused on elephants, and specialised guides introduce guests to the local elephant families, as well as showing them the other endemic species of northern Kenya such as reticulated giraffe, Grevy’s zebra, beisa oryx and generenuk.
 Guided bush walks and visits to the Save The Elephants research centre are also available, as well as hill-top sundowners and visits to the local Samburu people.